 Lotus is a British automotive company founded by Colin Chapman and Colin Dare, two engineers.
 The Lotus Company’s (now Lotus Cars) actual birth date is relatively unclear.
 Technically, Chapman created the first Lotus car in 1948.
 It was a race car he built himself in his garage.

 Chapman and Dare founded Lotus Engineering in 1952, and the Lotus Group of Companies followed a few years later in 1959.
 This confusing origin story is often overlooked and majority of the credit goes to Colin Chapman for the sporty and flamboyant cars that are built by the Lotus company.

 From F1 To Road Cars

 Over the years, Lotus has built many respected cars, and the company has built up a reputable name for itself.
-With multiple short stints in Formula 1 and other racing series around the world, Lotus is now mainly focused on building exciting road cars that anyone can own.
+With multiple short stints in Formula 1 and other racing series around the world, along with building the famous Lotus Esprit, Lotus is now mainly focused on building exciting road cars that anyone can own.

 The reason why Lotus cars are so rare in most countries other than Britain is that two out of the three cars that are on offer are unable to pass US road safety regulations.
 In the United States, for example, the Elise and Exige are considered to be ‘too light’ to pass a road safety test.

 The cars are also very exclusive and specialized, so they don’t cater to everyone, but more towards people who value a true and authentic driving experience with minimal luxuries.